kengz/openai_lab/source/includes/_AGENTS.md

     "PreProcessor": "NoPreProcessor",
 ```

 Each of the components with the exception of `Agent` and `Policy` are uncoupled, so can be freely switched in an out for different types of components.
 Different combinations of components may work better than others.
 We leave that up to you to experiment with.
-For some inspiration however, see [our best solutions](#solutions)
+For some inspiration, see [our best solutions](#solutions)

 For the currently implemented algorithms, the following `Agents` can go with the following `Policies`.